-With more than 90% of the Territory covered by gas licenses, the NT is under serious threat from hydraulic fracturing, or ‘gas fracking’.
+With more than 50% of the Territory's landmass open to gas licenses, the NT is under serious threat from hydraulic fracturing, or ‘gas fracking’.
 Gas, like coal, is a polluting fossil fuel that is wrecking our climate.
 We absolutely should not be looking for new gas.

 Fracking is an expensive, dirty and dangerous way of extracting gas from layers of shale deep under the ground.
-The process requires millions of litres of water, hundreds of tonnes of chemicals and proppant.
-Drilling for gas destroys our environment, farmlands and cultural landscapes and threatens to contaminate our groundwater supply.
+The process requires millions of litres of water, and hundreds of tonnes of chemicals.
+Drilling for gas destroys our environment and cultural landscapes and threatens to contaminate our groundwater supply.

 Across the Territory, the transition to clean energy offers the opportunity to create thousands of skilled local jobs, lift communities out of energy poverty, and power the revitalisation of remote and regional economies.
 ALEC advocates for a just transition to 100% renewable energy to ensure a liveable climate and safe future for all.